The name Lipshitz comes from the German region of Westphalia

 Contemporary Notables of the name Lipshitz (post 1700)

 - Harold Lipshitz (b.
-1931), original name of Hal Linden, American stage and television actor, best known for his role in Barney Miller
+1931), birth name of Hal Linden, American stage and television actor, best known for his role in Barney Miller

 Lipshitz Family Crest Products